Skip to content

 4. Finally read the file’s creation time

-1. Prioritize reading the custom last updated date in front matter
+1. Prioritize reading the custom last updated date in Front Matter

 2. Then read the document’s last git commit date as the last updated date